Hoplr connects government and citizens: it all starts and ends with the community.

 1. What is Hoplr?

-First and foremost, Hoplr is a private social network, tailored to the neighbourhood.
+First and foremost, Hoplr is a closed digital network, tailored to the neighbourhood.

-When launched, inhabitants of a municipality receive a letter with a code in their mailbox.
+When launched, inhabitants of the city, district,… receive a letter with a code in their mailbox.
 With this code, they gain access to their specific Hoplr-neighbourhood.
-A Hoplr-neighbourhood is similar to the social networks you already know, but is tailored specifically to neighbours.
-Read all about the differences between Hoplr and Facebook.
+These groups are similar to the social networks you already know.
+However, they are tailored specifically to the context of the neighbourhood.
+Another big difference: Hoplr is a European network that doesn’t sell data and is ad-free.
+Read all about the differences between Hoplr and Facebook, here.

 With Hoplr, citizens can:

 - exchange items with people nearby (give away, share, borrow,…);

 - get help from people nearby (chores, babysit, information,…);

 - share urgent matters quickly (suspicious circumstances, lost pets, traffic problems,…);